 - Only hand-held devices are allowed in Labor and Delivery (no tripods).

 Texas Health Alliance does not allow the birth to be videotaped.
-Please note that the physician or nurse may require an individual to stop photographing at any time.
+Please note that the provider or nurse may require an individual to stop photographing at any time.

 -